 Live loads factor in the number of people, planned objects, or unplanned objects like snow, can hold without structural compromise.
-This can also apply to balcony railings, if you think about the number of people who can lean against a railing without structural compromise.
+This can also apply to balcony railings.
+Think of live loads as the number of people who can lean against a balcony railing without structural compromise.

 Deflection is the amount of bend in deck or railing.

 —Balcony Deflection, Not for the Faint at Heart

 Visualize a balcony with a small table, chairs, planter, and an occupant hosting a dinner party.
 Attendees of the dinner party go out to the balcony and take in the city view.
 A few remark, “did you feel that (bounce)?”
 They’re referring to the feeling of deck movement, or the movement of railing as they lean against.
 Balcony deflection is not for the faint at heart.

 —Deck Structure Design Options to Avoid Deflection and Increase Live Load

 A springy floor may be fine in an overall sense for capacity, but if the users of the structure are uncomfortable with a bouncing deflecting floor, the structure has “failed” from a serviceability standpoint.
 Though the balcony structure may be considered safe, ideally, safety shouldn’t be a question.
 One option of a welded railing to deck will eliminate most railing deflection, like that in prefabricated bolt-on balconies.
 A thicker aluminum choice versus wood (or thinner aluminum) can also serve to eliminate most deck and railing deflections, as well as increase live load amounts.